 The Saginaw Chippewa Indian Tribe Campground

-is operated by the SCIT Parks & Recreation Department.
+is operated by the SCIT Public Works Department.
 The campground is home to several Tribal community gatherings throughout the year, including the Annual Saginaw Chippewa Pow Wow, Church Camp Meeting and the Annual Labor Day Picnic.

 Who uses the Campground: A large number of our guests are also casino patrons; they enjoy the shuttle service and the proximity to the casino.
 We also have a good number of guests who are in town to visit family or to simply relax.
 Whatever your situation, we hope you enjoy your stay with us.

 The campground is affectionately known to local community members as “The